On this pagetap to expand

 Ping monitor metrics

 HTTP ping monitors record latency on every check.
-The monitor detail page shows the same response time and uptime charts, calculated from your own check results rather than the vendor's status page.
+The monitor detail page shows:

 Metrics on your public status page

 In Status Page → Metrics, opt in to show charts publicly.
-You can add any tracked vendor or ping monitor.
-For each one, toggle uptime and/or response time independently.
+You can add any tracked vendor, ping monitor, or custom metric.
+For each one, toggle uptime and/or response time visibility independently.

 Visitors to your status page see the charts with the same 7/30/90-day toggle.